 In accordance with Morristown-Beard's Financial Aid Policy and Procedures, parents who are divorced, separated or have never been married are both required to file with TADs and provide all required supporting tax documents.
 While families must reapply for aid each year, unless there is a significant change in demonstrated need, we are committed to continuing support at the original level of funding.
 Due to the complexity of the financial aid formula, we are unable to provide analysis without a full application; however, we encourage all families who believe that they may be eligible to apply.
 Please do not send any financial documents to MBS.
 All paperwork must be submitted directly to TADS.

-Morristown-Beard School is pleased to present a new Merit Scholarship which will be available starting in 2018-2019.
-This scholarship will be awarded to two (2) academically-talented 6th grade students. $10,000 will be awarded annually to each student and will be granted each year the student attends Morristown-Beard School.
+The Morristown-Beard School Merit Scholarship is awarded to two (2) academically-talented applicants to 6th grade. $10,000 will be awarded annually to each student and will be granted each year the student attends Morristown-Beard School.